 (2) These amounts are primarily variable lease and nonlease costs that were not fixed at the lease commencement date or are dependent on something other than an index or a rate.

-(3) The Company did not capitalize any operating lease costs during 2020 or 2019.
+(3) The Company did not capitalize any initial direct costs for operating leases during 2021, 2020, or 2019.